 In general, if you want to harvest all of your tomatoes in a short time frame of 4 to 5 weeks, choose determinate varieties.
 They are ideal for preserving your tomatoes by canning (stewed tomatoes, pasta sauce, pizza sauce, salsa, etc.)

-On the other hand, if you want to harvest fruit throughout the growing season, for 2 to 3 months or more, then choose indeterminate varieties.
+On the other hand, if you want to harvest fruit more than once (throughout the growing season), for 2 to 3 months or more, then choose indeterminate varieties.
 They will keep growing, producing flowers, and providing fruit up until frost (and perhaps longer if you protect them from the cold – more on this later).

 Online and print seed catalogs will indicate whether a tomato variety is determinate or indeterminate.
 You can find a printable list of 22 indeterminate tomato varieties in my article here.